-The purpose of this module is t expose candidates to the range of project management practices that are used in software development projects
+The purpose of this module is t expose candidates to the range of project management practices that are used in software development project

-- ➤ Identify and classify project activities - > Describe a project in terms of scope, time, cost, and quality on for a given project scenario - Estimate duration and schedule project activities using planning techniques - ➤ Measure the size, the complexity of code, and use these measures to identify the defects - ➤ Identify the risk and prioritise risks based on the impact and probabilities to manage these risks - ➤ Use and describe techniques for tracking the progress and status of a project - ➤ Use the possible CASE tools for developing and managing the projects - Adoption of Agile practice -Team management and Leadership, Scrum practices
+- > Identify and classify project activities - > Describe a project in terms of scope, time, cost, and quality on for a given project scenario - Estimate duration and schedule project activities using planning techniques - ➤ Measure the size, the complexity of code, and use these measures to identify the defects - ➤ Identify the risk and prioritise risks based on the impact and probabilities to manage these risks - > Use and describe techniques for tracking the progress and status of a project - ➤ Use the possible CASE tools for developing and managing the projects - > Adoption of Agile practice -Team management and Leadership, Scrum practices life cycle, and CMM model 2.
+Project Management Issues 4 6 Familiarize with the Basic project management functions and forces of a project.
+Product and service management, Knowledge management 3.
+Project Planning and Project Estimation 5 10 Practice the Project Planning and Project Estimation using the available methods and algorithms models and tools 4.
+Project Scheduling 4 6 Familiarize with Project Scheduling activities, sequencing using available techniques and tools 5.
+Risk Analysis and management 5 10 Can do the identification of risk, assessment and tracking for better Risk Mitigation and Management 6.
+Software measures and metrics 4 6 Practice to measure the software details using available metrics 7.
+Quality Management 4 6 Can do hands-on practice on quality management of a project using the models and can generate review reports- defect and quality etc. 8.
+Project Tracking Techniques and Monitoring 7 13 Can do hands-on practice on Tracking and Monitoring of a project using available Chart and graphical tools 9.
+Configuration Management, and 4 6 Familiarize with the activities in the

-120 Hours - (Theory: 48 hrs + Practical/Tutorial: 72hrs)
+120 Hours - (Theory: 45 hrs + Practical/Tutorial: 75hrs)

-Module Unit Duration (Theory) in Hours Duration (Practical/T utorial) in Hours Learning Objectives 1.
+M odule Unit Duration (Theory) in Hours Duration (Practical/T utorial) in Hours Learning Objectives 1.
 The recap on Software Project and Introduction to Project Management 4 6 After completion of this unit, the Learner will be able to i.
-Understand the concept of Software Engineering, its Process and Models etc.
+Understand the concept of Software Engineering, its Process and Models etc. ii.
+The concept of a project, its principles, project